ArekBialek/arekbialek.github.io/content/event/event/index.md

 #projects:
 #  - example
 ---
-If you are interested in participation please contact me.
+If you are interested in participation please contact me...